jgabriellima/race_gender_recognition/README.md

 - evaluate trained model

 predictor.py
-- Important dependencies:
+Important dependencies:
 1. dlib.
 Install on Windows with instruction from https://github.com/charlielito/install-dlib-python-windows.
+2. cv2
 Also, might have to use an older version of python.
-2. cv2
 - preprocess: chop and align the face
 - predict use saved model

+---- model 1 - after 400 steps of batch_size = 8
+INFO:tensorflow:Average gender Accuracy: 0.49626866
+INFO:tensorflow:Average race Accuracy: 0.19216418
+INFO:tensorflow:Average loss: 14.95729